alexcfyung/rebootserver/README.md

 # Remotely reboot multiple servers

-For the reboot function in this solution, the user should be prompt for password of each server that they tend to reboot.
+For the reboot function in this solution, the user should be prompt for password for each server that they tend to reboot.
 If you want to login without password, consider using `ssh-keygen` and `ssh-copy-id`

 ## How to use